CodepediaOrg/codepediaorg.github.io/_posts/2019-12-02-cleaner-code-in-express-api-with-unified-error-handling.md

 There are several issues with this code.
 To name a few:
 * for one it is way too long for a single method
-* the userId validation in the beginning is a pattern used in all methods protected with Keycloak (btw. this was the trigger of the refactoring mentioned in the beginning of the post)
+* the userId validation in the beginning is a pattern used in all methods protected with Keycloak (btw. this was the trigger of the refactoring)
 * if one validation exception occurs the code breaks and sends the response to the caller, potentially missing validation exceptions
 * try/catch block around the database access, which is diligently used in the whole code base; I mean it's good that is there, but